TheBarnakhil/hate-speech-reporting/README.md

 ## Hwo does this tool work?

-User submits a report to the AI agent.
+A user submits a report to the AI agent.

-AI Agent analyses the report and classifies it either as HATE SPEECH or NOT HATE SPEECH against a specific protected characteristic.
+The AI Agent analyses the report and classifies it either as HATE SPEECH or NOT HATE SPEECH against a specific protected characteristic.

 If the report is classified as hate speech, the player earns a Lived Experience (LE+) point.
 This gives them greater voting power in fine-tuning the AI Agent.